If you’re like us, you LOVE firearms.

 In this article about Class 3 Firearm Licenses, we’re going to cover:

-NFA Firearms get their name because they are the special class of firearms regulated by the National Firearms Act of 1934.
-These firearms are:
+NFA Firearms get their name because they are the special class of firearms regulated by the National Firearms Act of 1934 (NFA).

 - Silencers (suppressors)